acttos/acttos.github.io/_posts/2016-09-05-Code-Structures.md

 ## 1. Goals of code structures

 I believe every programmer prefers a clear, simple and scalable code structure in the project.
-A good design of structure is a good start of a project, it can brings very fast coding, searching, refactoring and also brings a pleasant feeling of breath which I think is very important while coding.
+A good design of structure is a good start of a project, it can bring very fast coding, searching, refactoring and can also bring a pleasant feeling of breath which I think is very important while coding.

 #### 1.1.
 Team Work

 Most of us are not working alone.
 We have colleagues or co-workers doing the coding job.
 If we write codes independently without enough communication or there is not so much of time while codeing, the good design of code structures is the key of collaboration.
-Based on the same code structure, everyone is codeing inside the part of himself, and provides well designed interfaces among parts of others'.
+Based on the same code structure, everyone is coding inside the part of himself, and it provides well designed interfaces among parts of others'.

 #### 1.2.
 Codes Handover

 We can't be sure that we will work at the same palce or do jobs with only one project, and we also will take over projects from former coders.
-A well designed code structure here is strongly needed, otherwise, we will need much more time dealing with reading and understanding the codes, and with well knowing of codes, there might come with modifying and even refactoring next.
+A well designed code structure here is strongly needed, otherwise, we will need much more time dealing with reading and understanding the codes, and with good understanding of codes, there might come with modifying and even refactoring next.

 #### 1.3.
 Maintenance

 On special condition, you are always at the same place with the same job, but what about the time?
-You can't stop time, so your codes all will become a history, one day you need to locate an old postion to handle an issue possibly caused by some codes you wrote before, do you need a well designed code structure?
+You can't stop time, your codes will be changed or added and finally become a thing of the past, one day you need to locate an old postion to handle an issue possibly caused by some of the codes you wrote before, do you need a well designed code structure?
 Ofcourse you do.

 ## 2. Frequently used designs